BRYN4444/HitmanRoulette/README.md

 ### Latest Updates:

 **August 25th, 2022**
+* **HITMAN 2:**
+  * **The Last Resort:**
+    * **Entrance:** The image for "Restaurant's Kitchen" has been updated to match the newly corrected one.
+* **HITMAN III:**
+  * **The Farewell:**
+    * **Exit:** Added the newly patched in "Winery Viewpoint Car" exit.
+Updated the image and listing for the "Underground Cave System" exit to detail that any Wetsuits can be used now.
+* **Current Plans:**
+  * Eventually I'll continue going through and adding some more Contracts Mode Targets to missions that need some more, but for now I'll continue with my break.
+>**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
+>* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
+>* Notice inconsistencies or impossibilities generated if using the Roulette while playing HITMAN or HITMAN 2.
+>* Have troubles or questions about the new Stream Overlay.

+**August 25th, 2022**
 * **Roulette:**
   * **Roulette Settings:** Options dependent on the state of other options are now disabled to avoid unnecessary changes and clearly indicate the options you can adjust.
     * **Roulette Modes:** Updated many of the options here for clarity & Contracts Mode NPC granularity.